biodash/biodash.github.io/content/codeclub/12_loops/index.md

 Breakout rooms!
 ---------------

-In the exercises, we will work with a file that you can download as follows:
+For the exercises, you can download an R Markdown file with some code to get set up (I recommend coding in that document to get a nice overview of the plots that you produce):

 <div class="highlight">